Patients are accepted to the School of Dentistry based on their need for comprehensive, specialized or emergency care.

 If the initial assessment indicates your dental needs can be treated in one of our clinics, you will then receive a comprehensive oral examination and have the appropriate diagnostic images taken.
 The initial visit for assessment, comprehensive oral exam and diagnostic images can take up to three hours.
 In most cases, you will know at the completion of your initial appointment whether you have been accepted into one of the School of Dentistry's clinical programs.

-Our Urgent Care Clinic’s Fall schedule are Monday, Wednesday, Thursday and Friday.
+Our Urgent Care Clinic’s spring schedule has the clinic open on Mondays, Tuesdays, Wednesdays and Fridays; it is closed on Thursdays.
 We recommend that you check our website homepage for notice of special closure dates.
 In addition, a large monitor at the school’s front entrance displays the current semester’s days and hours of operation, plus dates when the clinic will be closed for holidays or events.

 The Urgent Care Clinic does not accept appointments.
 All patients are seen on a first-come, first-served basis and should sign in when the doors open at 7:30 a.m.
 We will attempt to see as many patients as we can each day.
 However, availability may be limited.
 During your visit for emergency dental care, we will make every attempt to resolve your primary concern.